RayGarg-Zapp/warroom-agent/integrations-setup.md

 ## 1. Auth0 — Core Identity (Authentication & API)

-WarRoom uses four Auth0 applications and one Auth0 API resource server: a **SPA** application for the frontend console, a **M2M** application for backend Auth0 service operations, a **Custom API client** application used for Token Vault-related flows, and a **Regular Web** application that acts as the confidential client for CIBA backchannel authentication.
+WarRoom uses four Auth0 applications and one Auth0 API resource server: a **SPA** application for the frontend console, a **M2M** application for backend Auth0 service operations, a **Custom API client** application used for Token Vault-related flows, and a **Regular Web** application that acts as the confidential client for CIBA backchannel authentication, and the **WarRoom API resource server** that defines the application permissions and audience.

 ### Create the Auth0 Tenant